fluree/docs.flur.ee/content/db_intro.md

 5. Assign the new role to the user(s).
 6. Execute commands with a token tied to the `_auth` record we create

-A token (which governs permissions) is tied to a specific `_auth` entity which can directly have roles assigned to it, or default roles can be assigned to a `_user` entity assuming the `_auth` entity is tied to a `_user` via the `_user/auth` attribute.
+A token (which governs permissions) is tied to a specific `_auth` entity which can directly have roles assigned to it.
 An `_auth` entity can be independent, and is not required to be tied to a `_user`.
 Most applications we typically use don't work like this (but most cryptos do work like this).
-We'll get into different ways ot leveraging authentication later, but public/private key cryptography is used, however this is abstracted away with hosted FlureeDB.
+We'll get into different ways of leveraging authentication later, but public/private key cryptography is used, however this is abstracted away with hosted FlureeDB.

 **>> Execute the example transaction to add a new attribute named `person/user` that allows a `ref` from any of our persons to a database user.**